Summary

-Productivity challenges in the construction and infrastructure sectors remain a persistent barrier to progress across Canada.
-In this dynamic panel discussion, industry leaders—including Aled Ab Iorwerth (CMHC), Dr. Anna Robak (WSP Canada), and other forward-thinking executives—will share bold ideas and transformative strategies for improving performance in the built environment.
-Panelists will respond to questions from both our moderator and audience members, offering practical insights on topics ranging from technology adoption and data integration to policy reform, workforce development, and new models of collaboration.
-Expect a candid and forward-looking conversation aimed at unlocking real, scalable impact.
+Productivity challenges in the construction and infrastructure sectors will remain a persistent barrier to progress across Canada.
+In this dynamic panel discussion, industry leaders—including Aled Ab Iorwerth (CMHC), Dr. Anna Robak (WSP Canada), Debbie Baxter ( Parthenon), and moderator Brandon Searle (UNB Off-site Construction Research Centre)—will share bold ideas and transformative strategies for improving performance in the built environment.
+Panelists will respond to questions from both the moderator and audience members, offering practical insights on topics ranging from technology adoption and data integration to policy reform, workforce development, and new models of collaboration.
+Attendees can expect a candid and forward-looking conversation aimed at unlocking real, scalable impact.

 Brandon Searle, P. Eng. is the Innovation Director for the Off-site Construction Research Centre (OCRC) at the University of New Brunswick.
 Born in Moncton, N.B., he completed a BScE in civil engineering and a diploma in Technology Management and Entrepreneurship at the University of New Brunswick Before joining UNB, Brandon worked on capital projects from both the owner and contractor side followed by a four-year position with WSP where he was an asset management consultant.
 While with WSP, he worked toward an M.Eng. focusing on level of service in infrastructure management and completed a broad collection of courses in economics, project management, business, finance and engineering.
 Brandon serves as the Canadian Society for Civil Engineering (CSCE) Western NB Section Past-Chair, CSCE Atlantic Region Treasurer and sits on the Canadian Network of Asset Managers (CNAM) Board of Directors.

-Productivity challenges in the construction and infrastructure sectors remain a persistent barrier to progress across Canada.
-In this dynamic panel discussion, industry leaders—including Aled Ab Iorwerth (CMHC), Dr. Anna Robak (WSP Canada), and other forward-thinking executives—will share bold ideas and transformative strategies for improving performance in the built environment.
-Panelists will respond to questions from both our moderator and audience members, offering practical insights on topics ranging from technology adoption and data integration to policy reform, workforce development, and new models of collaboration.
-Expect a candid and forward-looking conversation aimed at unlocking real, scalable impact.
+Productivity challenges in the construction and infrastructure sectors will remain a persistent barrier to progress across Canada.
+In this dynamic panel discussion, industry leaders—including Aled Ab Iorwerth (CMHC), Dr. Anna Robak (WSP Canada), Debbie Baxter ( Parthenon), and moderator Brandon Searle (UNB Off-site Construction Research Centre)—will share bold ideas and transformative strategies for improving performance in the built environment.
+Panelists will respond to questions from both the moderator and audience members, offering practical insights on topics ranging from technology adoption and data integration to policy reform, workforce development, and new models of collaboration.
+Attendees can expect a candid and forward-looking conversation aimed at unlocking real, scalable impact.

 Aled Ab Iorwerth is a leading voice on some of Canada’s most pressing public policy challenges, including housing affordability, economic prosperity, and climate change.
 With over two decades of experience across multiple federal departments—including Finance Canada, Environment & Climate Change Canada, and CMHC—Aled brings a deep, evidence-based approach to solving complex, systemic issues.